faheemjinna/ML-Project/README.md

 3) disease_detection.ipynb - this notebook has the code for disease detection

 4) soil_detection.ipynb - this notebook has the code for soil detection

+Facing issue uploading my dataset. so im uploading it to the one drive link(https://cometmail-my.sharepoint.com/:f:/g/personal/fxs230037_utdallas_edu/ErddBBboto1CvFRihuLwWtoBY4Dy8qKRt3hx4wNbe8_ykg?e=VqbOlR).

+Just unzip and upload to the /ML-Project file and can run the code.